swiftlang/swift-package-manager/Documentation/Plugins.md

 Plugin entry points are marked `throws`, and any errors thrown from the entry point cause the plugin invocation to be marked as having failed.
 The thrown error is presented to the user, and should include a clear description of what went wrong.

 Additionally, plugins can use the `Diagnostics` API in PackagePlugin to emit warnings and errors that optionally include references to file paths and line numbers in those files.

+### Debugging and Testing

+SwiftPM doesn't currently have any specific support for debugging and testing plugins.
+Many plugins act only as adapters that construct command lines for invoking the tools that do the real work — in the cases in which there is non-trivial code in a plugin, the best current approach is to factor out that code into separate source files that can be included in unit tests in the plugin package via symbolic links with relative paths.